PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/AndroidSDK Setup.md

     }
 ```

-*2.*  In your module's build.gradle under dependencies add *compile 'com.gamesparks.sdk:gamesparks-android-client-sdk:0.0.2'* make sure you reference the latest SDK version number after the colon.
+*2.*  In your module's build.gradle under dependencies, add *compile 'com.gamesparks.sdk:gamesparks-android-client-sdk:0.0.2'*.
+Make sure you reference the latest SDK version number after the colon.
 Our sample looks like:

 ```
     apply plugin: 'com.android.application'